vrokad/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

 .. note::

-   - For information on the Yocto layers, see `Qualcomm Linux metadata layers and descriptions <https://docs.qualcomm.com/bundle/publicresource/topics/80-70017-27/platform_software_features.html#qualcomm-linux-metadata-layers-overview>`__.
+   - For information on the Yocto layers, see `Qualcomm Linux metadata layers and descriptions <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/platform_software_features.html#qualcomm-linux-metadata-layers-overview>`__.

-   - For information on building the ``meta-qcom-extras`` add-on layer and select firmware sources, see :doc:`GitHub workflow (firmware and extras) <build_addn_info>`.
+   - For information on building the ``meta-qcom-extras`` add-on layer and select firmware sources, see :doc:`Build with GitHub using firmware and extras <build_addn_info>`.

-.. _section_sk2_xk2_fbc:

 Build BSP image
 ^^^^^^^^^^^^^^^^^^^^^
 BSP image build contains software components for Qualcomm device support and value-added software features applicable to Qualcomm SoCs.
 It includes a reference distribution configuration for Qualcomm development kits.

-For more details, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70017-27/platform_software_features.html#qualcomm-linux-metadata-layers-overview>`__.
+For more details, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/platform_software_features.html#qualcomm-linux-metadata-layers-overview>`__.

 1. Download Qualcomm Yocto and the supporting layers: